Ama Dablam Base Camp Trek-16 Days

 After a short rest, you will descend through Himalayan Birch, pine & juniper forest to the Deboche, your stop for the night.

-Overnight at guesthouse in Debuche (B,L,D)
+Accommodation Overnight at guesthouse in Debuche

 After breakfast, you will continue on the trail towards Imja Khola which you will cross on a suspension bridge.
 On the other side, the view of Ama Dablam twin towering requires a moment to admire.